ntaneja1985/DesignPatterns/README.md

 - if it is a simple comparison, we can use structs but for complex objects, struct will not work.

 ## Bounded Context
 - A bounded context is like a fenced-off area within your software where specific terms and rules apply consistently.
-It's where a shared understanding—the Ubiquitous Language—exists.
+It's where a shared understanding the Ubiquitous Language exists.
 Inside this boundary, everyone agrees on what things mean.
 - Outside the boundary, in another bounded context, the same terms might take on different meanings.
 Think of it as having different dictionaries for different parts of your application.
 - Bounded contexts allow us to:
     1. Keep things organized: Each context focuses on a specific domain or subdomain (e.g., orders, payments, customers).